camillehicks/sensor-immersion/Lesson2/Experienced/soilMoisture.md

 ```

 ## step 5
 Great!
 You did it.
 Now you can test it out.
-How could you use the Math buttons to change the display to show more detailed values than just 0 and 1?
+How could you use the math blocks to decrease the sound input so the number displayed is not so large?

 **Don't forget to fill out the final questions on the google form.**